-Most of us in America are not doing very well right now.
-Between the unsettled election and coronavirus restrictions, we stand on shaky ground.
+Most of us in America are struggling with uncertain times.
+Between politics and restrictions, we stand on shaky ground.
 I know Thanksgiving is supposed to be a time to give thanks, but since it’s hard to do that right now, I thought it wise to revisit The First Thanksgiving and gain much needed perspective on gratefulness.
 Here’s an excerpt from The Mystery of History Volume III (Lessons 59 and 60.)
 I needed two lessons to tell this story of faith, courage, and friendship!
 I hope you enjoy it, and rediscover the meaning of giving thanks in hardship.
 (This may make for a good read-aloud* for children on Thanksgiving Day – after the turkey and before the pie!
 And don’t miss the age-appropriate activities at the end.)

 *If you would prefer a professional narration with beautiful music, for your family gathering, you can purchase The Mystery of History Vol III Audiobook MP3 download (Qtr 3).
 Use the code thefirstthanksgiving in your cart for 30% off!
 (Offer good through Nov 30, 2020)

 The Pilgrims Land at New Plymouth—1620

 “Are we there yet?”
 I wonder how many times the children on board the Mayflower asked this question.
 Their voyage across the Atlantic was as expected – smooth at times and tumultuous at others.
 When bad storms hit, the ship was tossed to and fro.
 In one such storm, lightning struck the cross beam of the mast.
 There were lots of days and nights when the children were forced below deck along with the other passengers.
 The stench was awful, but it was far too dangerous to be outside on those bad days.
 One crewman had already fallen off the deck and been rescued.
 He was lucky to have survived.